goloop/log/README.md

 Ftrace creates message with TRACE level, using the default formats for its operands and writes to w.
 Spaces are added between operands when neither is a string.
 It returns the number of bytes written and any write error encountered.
+Always displays file path, function name and file line in the log message.

 #### func (*Log) Ftracef